 Information for international students

-International students whose first language is not English are required to have IETLS 6.5 with minimum of 5.5 in each component.
+International students whose first language is not English are required to have IELTS 7.0 with a minimum of 6.0 in reading and writing, and 5.5 in speaking and listening.

 Course contact details